 The dark shade of gold became brighter ahead of the 2002 NFL season.
 After nine seasons with the crest, the Saints lightened the logo further in 2012.
 Ahead of the 2017 NFL season, the New Orleans Saints introduced their fifth logo.
 It featured a unique tinge of gold previously unseen on their logos.

-The New Orleans Saints have a 53-player roster for the 2020 NFL season.
-This comprises three quarterbacks, three running backs, six wide receivers, four tight ends, eight offensive linemen, ten defensive linemen, five linebackers, eleven defensive backs, and three special teams players.
+The roster comprises three quarterbacks, five running backs, six wide receivers, three tight ends, eight offensive linemen, nine defensive linemen, five linebackers, eleven defensive backs, and three special teams players.

 |Quarterbacks||9 Drew Brees |